ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

 [^2]: Examples of labelling tools: [Prodigy](https://prodi.gy/), [Snorkel](https://snorkel.ai/), [Label Studio](https://labelstud.io/).
 Examples of data-versioning and tracking (lineage) tools: [MLFlow](https://mlflow.org/), [DVC](https://dvc.org/), [Pachyderm](https://www.pachyderm.com/).
 [^3]: That's why I still think that ML practitioners who came from a non-ML field (psychologists, sociologists, economists, etc.) are at an advantage: they have an intimate knowledge of the field, and see ML as a tool.
 [^4]: At first, I was tempted to put an overarching label or tagline on each group.
 However, I realized that it may be more confusing because some approaches don't have an explicit relationship to one another.
+[^5]: Different authors suggest different scopes for transfer learning.
+Some even argue that unsupervised learning can be a form of transfer learning.
+It is confusing across literature.
+For a more timely categorization, I refer you to [Zhuang et al., 2020](#zhuang2020survey).